On expansions for nonlinear systems, error estimates and convergence issues: Formal expansions for linear dynamics

 \begin{definition}[Asymmetric geometric growth] Let $q \in \N^*$, $X = \{ X_0, X_1, \dotsc, X_q \}$ and $\mathcal{B}$ be a monomial basis of $\mathcal{L}(X)$.
 We say that $\mathcal{B}$ has \emph{geometric growth with respect to $X_0$} when, for every $k \in \N$, there exists $\Gamma(k) \geq 1$ such that, for every $b_1, b_2 \in \mathcal{B}$ with $n(b_1) + n(b_2) \leq k$,

 \end{definition}

-Asymmetric geometric growth is a weaker notion than geometric growth (which can be seen as asymmetric geometric growth with a constant $\Gamma$ independent on $k$).
-Up to our knowledge, it is not known if the usual bases of $\mathcal{L}(X)$ have these properties.
-These definitions therefore lead to the following algebraic open problem, which will be studied in a forthcoming paper, where we intend to prove, in particular, that there exist bases, useful for control theory, satisfying these properties.
+Asymmetric geometric growth is a weaker notion than geometric growth (which can be seen as asymmetric geometric growth with a constant $\Gamma$ {independent of} $k$).
+These definitions therefore lead to the following algebraic open problem:.

 \begin{open} Which monomial bases $\mathcal{B}$ of $\mathcal{L}(X)$ have (asymmetric) geometric growth? \end{open}